andrewdc/adc3/src/content/BlogPosts/post1.md

 ---
 title: "New Blog Post"
 date: "2023-10-01"
+cover: "../../galleries/illustration/cabinsketches.jpg"
-tags: ["research", "astro"]
+tags: ["design", "illustration"]
-excerpt: "Some short paragraphs"
+excerpt: "This is a test work project 1"
 ---

-# New Blog Post
+# Cabin Sketches

 This is the content of the new blog post.
 Write your article here using Markdown syntax.